 Madyson Barbain began training at Art in Motion Dance Academy in 1998.
 She graduated from two high schools Warren Easton and New Orleans Center for Creative Arts with honors in academics and dance.
 Madyson is currently a student at Tulane University majoring in Dance and Health and Wellness with a minor in Business.
 She is on the Tulane Shockwave dance team and is a dance instructor at Girl Twirl and Art in Motion Dance Academy specializing in choreography and technique.
-She has danced at Joffery Ballet and with the KM Dance Project and is excited to begin her second season with Artivism Dance Theatre.
+She has danced at Joffery Ballet and with the KM Dance Project and is excited to begin her third season with Artivism Dance Theatre.
 Dance is her heart and passion and Madyson plans to open her own dance school in the future.

 Ashly 'Sheik' Nguyen

 New Orleans local Ashly 'Sheik' Nguyen Ashly graduated from XULA with a bachelor’s in Chemistry and is currently a Chemical Lab Analyst at Eurofins and the Youth Program Director at the non-profit VIET.
 She is a freestyle Waacker and invited to battle in the top 16 Dance Your Style Redbull New Orleans regional; making it to the top four.
 Since 2015, Ashly has showcased her unique freestyling at Buku Fest as a BukuBreaker and currently holds the title for Houston’s All-style Champion: Queen of the South.